Blended Systems Thinking Approach 1: enhancing understanding to enable co-evolution in complex situations (diagnosis and design)

 - It develops a wider range of co-created options for improvement;

-- It reduces how intimidating large complex situations are and enables you to work with them to diagnose why certain things keep happening or are getting worse
+- It enables you to work with intimidating large complex situations and diagnose for yourself why certain things keep happening or are getting worse

 And it can bring a number of benefits, such as: